loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

   exponential_rules,
 )<exponential_rules>

-Because the the three rules on top manipulate the left side of the turnstyle, they are read bottom-to-top.
-The promote rule manipulates the right side of the turnstyle, and is read top-to-bottom.
+Because the Derelict, Discard, and Duplicate manipulate the left side of the turnstyle, they are read bottom-to-top.
+The Promote rule manipulates the right side of the turnstyle, and is read top-to-bottom.
+Syntactically we leave the terms for derelict, discard, and duplicate silent, i.e. no explicit syntax is used to derelict, discard, and duplicate variables.
 Now we can create a derivation for the term $lambda x. lambda y. y : !tau lollipop sigma lollipop sigma$ that discards the variable $x$.
 The derivation is show in @const_term.

 #figure(
   caption: [Derivation of a linearly typed term that discard the variable $x$], prooftree(rule(
     name: [Abs],
-    $dot tack lambda x. lambda y. y : !tau lollipop sigma lollipop sigma$, rule(
+    $dot tack lambda x. lambda y. y : !B lollipop A lollipop A$, rule(
-      name: [Disc],
+      name: [Discard],
-      $dot, x : !tau tack lambda y. y : sigma lollipop sigma$, rule(name: [Abs],
+      $dot, x : !B tack lambda y. y : A lollipop A$, rule(name: [Abs],
-        $dot tack lambda y. y : sigma lollipop sigma$, rule($dot, y : sigma tack y : sigma$),
+        $dot tack lambda y. y : A lollipop A$, rule(name: [Var], $dot, y : A tack y : A$),
       ),
     ),
   )),